Gas Bottle Refilling – How to Fill Gas Bottle

 Properly filled gas bottles, with the required 20% ullage, should never have a problem.

-One of the big advantages of gas bottle refilling by weight is the avoidance of dangerous overfilling.
+One of the big advantages of filling 9kg gas bottles, or any size bottle, by weight is the avoidance of dangerous overfilling.

 When over filled, a gas bottle has less than 20% ullage, creating the possibility of the unwanted release of gas to the atmosphere, through the pressure relief valve.